What is a recruitment strategy?

 1. Treat candidates like customers

-Whether it’s a phone screening or an in-person interview, a candidate’s first impression of your company is critical.
+Whether it’s a phone screening, video interview or an in-person interview, a candidate’s first impression of your company is critical.
 It’s important to make them feel like you’re just as excited about getting to know them as they are about being considered for the role.
 One of the best recruiting techniques is to treat interviewees the same way you treat your customers.

 - Be respectful of their time.
 Whether it’s a phone call, video conference or in-person meeting, always be sure to show up on time.
 If you’re running late, let the candidate know as far in advance as possible.